SolidLabResearch/WhatsInAPod/content/abstract.md

 can improve pod access through different Web APIs that act as views into the knowledge graph.
 <!-- Findings     -->
-We show that the latter interpretation provides improved opportunities for storage, publication, and querying of decentralized data in more flexible and sustainable ways.
+We show how the latter interpretation provides improved opportunities for storage, publication, and querying of decentralized data in more flexible and sustainable ways.